 The cross is the central feature of the gospel message.
-Without it, the Christian faith would be powerless to save from sin.
-Many people wear crosses as part of jewellery or tattoos, but the image of a cross is a graphic reminder of Jesus sacrificial death for us – it certainly should not be trivialised in any way.
+Without it, the Christian faith falls apart and would be powerless to save from sin.
+Many people wear crosses as part of jewellery or get tattoos in the name of fashion but there is more to the cross.
+The cross is a graphic reminder of Jesus Christ’s sacrificial death for us – it certainly should not be trivialised in any way.
 The cross represents everything that Jesus did for us and there is great value in a deeper understanding of the power of the cross.
-In fact, the story of history is defined by what happened on the cross!
+In fact, the story of human history is defined by what happened on the cross!

 Non-Christians may understandably be puzzled as to why Christians sing songs about the cross, wear crosses and why crosses are prominently on display in (and on) churches.
-It may be assumed that Christain’s are idolising something that is simply a cruel torture device.
-But to a Christian, there is something incredibly special and precious about the meaning of the cross – something that provides focus and clarity.
+It may be assumed that Christians are idolising something that is simply a cruel torture device.
+But for the Christian, there is something incredibly special and precious about the meaning of the cross – something that provides focus and clarity.
 What happened on that cross impacts every one of us.

 There are several references to the cross outside of the gospel accounts.
 For example, the apostle Paul did not want to glory in anything but the “cross of our Lord Jesus Christ”: